presstube/playne-site/architecture/story-collage-system-plan.md

 - Red triangle clears LSO and resets to hardcoded defaults
 - "L" key logs current component state to console
 - Components: BrandHero, Headline, HeadlineSub, Photo, PathContainer, Shape, TitleBodyQuote
+- **Status**: Experimental page, unchanged by this implementation

+**story/1 page** (`/story/1`) **[NEW - PRIMARY IMPLEMENTATION]**:
+- Copy of home-1 page, serving as the first "story collage" implementation
+- Uses `STORY1_DEFAULTS` object in page component
+- Per-component state stored in LSO with `story1-` prefix (separate from home-1)
+- Red triangle clears LSO and resets to defaults (will reset from Sanity in Phase 4)
+- "L" key logs current component state as `STORY1_DEFAULTS`
+- Same component set as home-1: BrandHero, Headline, HeadlineSub, Photo, PathContainer, Shape, TitleBodyQuote
+- **Renders frameless** (no site Topnav/PageNavigation/footer) - includes own Footer component
+- **Will be upgraded** to use Sanity save/load in Phase 4

 ## Proposed Architecture